jankotek/mapdb-site/doc/transactions.rst

 This mode is generally recommended for cases where data can be reconstructed easily.
 For example initial imports, caches etc.

-An example howto enable this mode:
+An example how to enable this mode:

 .. code:: java